Khyati-96/pokemon-comparison-app/README.md

 - "npm start" to run the live version locally
 - "code ."
 To open the project on your local editor

-- Please click on the "acess link" so you can view the live demo
-- You can use the input button for inserting new User/Scores
-- Click on the "refresh" button so you can show all the new user/scores

 ## 🤝 Contributing